oismaelash/template-screenshot_share_upload-arfoundation-unity/README.md

 # template-screenshot_share_upload-arfoundation-unity
-I start the unity project using AR template on Unity Hub
+I started the unity project using AR template on Unity Hub

 ## In this package have a scene example and all code for: